-- Try to make the stuffing one day before actually stuffing your turkey as the flavours will develop more and it is one less thing to do on Christmas Eve or day.
+- Try to make the stuffing one day before actually stuffing your turkey as the flavours will develop more and it is one less thing to do on Thanksgiving, Christmas Eve or Day.

 - Alternatively, you could make it in advance and freeze it until you need it.

-- Should you have leftover stuffing after stuffing your turkey, add a lightly beaten egg to the stuffing, mix well and fill a heatproof dish, pressing down with the back of a spoon.
+- Should you have leftover stuffing after stuffing your turkey, make a side dish: Add a lightly beaten egg to the stuffing, mix well and fill a heatproof dish, pressing down with the back of a spoon.
 Add several butter pieces on top.
 Cover with foil and place in a Bain Marie (larger tray of hot water).
 Bake this dish for 30 minutes at 180°C/350°F.

 Gluten-Free Cornbread Sausage Stuffing